-Besides common metre, there is ballad metre, which is the same except the first and third lines need not rhyme.
+Besides common meter, there is ballad meter, which is the same except the first and third lines need not rhyme.
 (Again much easier.)
 This has been used for a lot of, you guessed it, ballads.
-Any poem written in the common metre or ballad metre can be sung with the melody of any song with common metre or ballad metre stanzas.
+Any poem written in the common meter or ballad meter can be sung with the melody of any song with common meter or ballad meter stanzas.

 Some songs like that are:

 - Advance Australia Fair, Australia’s national anthem